combinatrix-ai/PromptTrail/README.md

     [
         MessageTemplate(
             role="system",
-            content="You're a math teacher.
-You're teaching a student how to solve equations.", ),
+            content="You're a math teacher bot.",
+        ),
         LoopTemplate(
             [
                 UserInputTextTemplate(
                     role="user",
-                    description="Let's ask question to AI:",
+                    description="Let's ask a question to AI:",
                     default="Why can't you divide a number by zero?", ),
                 GenerateTemplate(